Gerry Brown (drummer): Life

 Brown settled in Berlin for some time in 1982 and worked with George Gruntz, with Joachim Kühn, and with Chris Beckers, but also with Herb Geller, Anne Haigis and with Kraan until he returned to the United States.
 In 1986, he succeeded Billy Cobham in Consortium.
 For 14 years, he performed with Stevie Wonder (1992-2004).
 Since 2000, he has been the drummer for Diana Ross.

-Brown also worked as a sideman on stage and on recordings, including ones with George Benson, Michal Urbaniak, Urszula Dudziak, Marcus Miller, Lionel Richie, Sonny Fortune, Alphonso Johnson, Roberta Flack, Joe Sample, Tom Harrell, Dave Samuels, Chuck Loeb, The George Gruntz Concert Jazz Band, the NDR Bigband (The Spirit of Jimi Hendrix) and Phil Collins.
+Brown also worked as a sideman on stage and on recordings, including ones with George Benson, Michał Urbaniak, Urszula Dudziak, Marcus Miller, Lionel Richie, Sonny Fortune, Alphonso Johnson, Roberta Flack, Joe Sample, Tom Harrell, Dave Samuels, Chuck Loeb, The George Gruntz Concert Jazz Band, the NDR Bigband (The Spirit of Jimi Hendrix) and Phil Collins.
 With bassist Nathan Watts, he recorded the instructional video R&B Drumming - Featuring Gerry Brown and his Motown Sound.